No Credit Check Home Loans

 - First of all, we'll touch on the simple fact that if your score is too low, you simply can't receive a loan at all.
 There are loans out there designed for those with low credit scores, but you actually have to have some credit in order to qualify.

 - Generally speaking, those with a higher credit score are able to get better loans.
 Specifically, they can secure a lower interest rate than those with a low credit score.
 In short, the lower your credit score, the higher your interest rates.
 That translates to higher monthly payments and a higher overall price for your home.
+When reviewing rates, ask companies for a no credit check mortgage analysis.

 - Additionally, many loans often attach additional fees to those who have low credit scores.
 A higher credit score could mean lower closing costs, better terms, and better fees.
 The reason is that the higher your score, the more that lenders will actually be in competition for your loan – they'll want to give you the loan, and will offer you better terms as a result.